 - Measurement: how the strategy will be evaluated effectively and consistently.

-Our 2020 Learning and skills at work report shows L&D is getting closer to aligning with organisational priorities, but there’s still a gap in these three areas.
+Our Learning and skills at work report shows L&D is getting closer to aligning with organisational priorities, and has role-modelled agility in its provision, but there’s still a gap in these three areas.

 Allocating responsibility for learning